pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 To support the many other disc systems that are available for the Spectrum, a [generic basic driver](Platform-ZX-Basic-Driver) can also be linked in.
 To adapt this library for the target disc system a BASIC program will need to be written.

-## ZX Library Features
+## Library Features

-### Calling Basic
+### ZX Basic Interaction and Add-on Hardware Support (spectrum.h)

-Basic routines can be called using the routines in the `[<spectrum.h>]`(zxbasic) header file.
+Provides functionality to interact with ZX Basic as well as to detect or interact with add-on hardware devices.
+This includes Kempston and AMX mice.

+However, some more complex add-on devices have their own separate header files (see the sections below)

+Full details of this header are at [spectrum.h](LIBRARY-ZX-Spectrum-(spectrum.h))

 ### Interface 1 Support (`<zxinterface1.h>`)

 Provides functionality to interact with the capabilities of the Interface 1.

 Full details of this header are at [zxinterface1.h](LIBRARY-ZX-Interface-1-(zxinterface1.h))

 ### Opus Discovery Support (`<zxopus.h>`)

 Provides functionality to interact with the capabilities of the Opus discovery.

 Full details of this header are at [zxopus.h](LIBRARY-ZX-Opus-Discovery-(zxopus.h))

 ### Currah uSpeech Support (`<zxcurrah.h>`)

 Provides functionality to interact with the Currah uSpeech.

 Full details of this header are at [zxcurrah.h](LIBRARY-ZX-Currah-uSpeech-(zxcurrah.h))

 ### Low resolution (32x48 or 64x48) Graphics